-Before we go any further we should briefly mention that Fleet System 2 divides the available memory of the computer into two parts: the Main Text area and the Extra Text area.
+Before we go any further we should briefly mention that Fleet System divides the available memory of the computer into two parts: the Main Text area and the Extra Text area.
 The Main Text area, which is the larger of the two, normally holds your working text.
 The Extra Text area lets you perform certain extra operations on the side without disturbing the Main Text.

-When you choose to edit with 40 character lines there are around 400 screen-lines available in the Main Text area and around 140 in the Extra Text area.
+On the Commodore 64 and Atari, when you choose to edit with 40 character lines there are around 400 screen-lines available in the Main Text area and around 140 in the Extra Text area.
 When you choose 80 character lines you have around 200 screen-lines available in Main Text and around 70 available in Extra Text.
 When you select 120 character lines you have around 130 screen-lines available in Main Text and around 45 in Extra Text.
-Do not be concerned with totally understanding how the text areas work at this time.
-A complete explanation is offered when we work with them in-depth later in the manual.
-Now, let's talk about our current screen-display and the Fleet System 2 "Status Line".